 - Physical symptoms of withdrawal when drinking is stopped or using alcohol to relieve withdrawal symptoms.

 Physical Examination and Tests

-- Look for anemia
+- Look for anemia or vitamin deficiencies

 - Evaluate liver and kidney function

-- Look for liver disease or damage
+- Look for liver and kidney disease and damage

 - Peter J. Lucas, MD

 Please note, not all procedures included in this resource library are available at Allegiance Health or performed by Allegiance Health physicians.

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.